Aidan-McNay/courseflow/docs/getting_started/installation.md

  - `GITHUB_API_KEY`: Your [(classic) GitHub personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens),
      to gain access to GitHub endpoints.
 Note that many of the endpoints require you to have administrator access to the relevant organization
+ - `GITHUB_ORG`: The name of the GitHub organization to use for GitHub-based steps
  - `GMAIL_API_KEY`: Your [Google app password](https://support.google.com/mail/answer/185833?hl=en),
      to gain access to your GMail account.
  - `GOOGLE_API_JSON`: The (absolute) path to your